Migrate to the new MAPI

 • Resource path: products/{id}

-The hostname will be changed in the following way:
+The new hostname has changed in the following way:

 • Production EU: From "mapi.bluestonepim.com" to "api.bluestonepim.com"